 The best resume format for applicant tracking systems is the hybrid resume format.

-You can find out more about resume formats, resume templates you can download, and resume examples in Jobscan’s learning center.
+You can find out more about resume formats, ATS resume templates you can download, and resume examples in Jobscan’s learning center.

 Want to save time and make sure you don’t miss out on what needs to be in your resume?
 Optimize your resume through our resume scanner today and take your job application to the next level!